cypress-io/eslint-plugin-cypress/README.md

 ## Contribution Guide

 To add a new rule:

 * Fork and clone this repository
 * Generate a new rule (a [yeoman generator](https://github.com/eslint/generator-eslint) is available)
 * Run `yarn start` or `npm start`
 * Write test scenarios then implement logic
 * Describe the rule in the generated `docs` file
 * Make sure all tests are passing
-  * Add the rule to this README
+* Run `npm run update:eslint-docs` to update the README rules list and rule doc header
 * Create a PR

-Use the following commit message conventions: https://github.com/semantic-release/semantic-release#commit-message-format
+Use the following commit message conventions: <https://github.com/semantic-release/semantic-release#commit-message-format>